 This is the third in a series of information notes which have been prepared to help generalist civil servants handle issues involving science and risk.
 It looks at the way in which the British Government was, for once, much more effective than its opponents in handling media and public interest in a health scare concerning soldiers' exposure to depleted uranium (DU).

-Note that this document does not consider related issues such as the exposure to DU of civilians in Iraq.
-Those interested in DU more generally might like to follow the many links listed elsewhere on the web.
+Note that there was a separate issue (which attracted less immediate media attention) such as the exposure to DU of civilians in Iraq.
+I touch on this below but those interested in DU more generally might like to follow the many links listed elsewhere on the web.

 - Any damage will be hidden and/or irreversible e.g. through illness many years after exposure.

 - The risk might result in a form of death or injury which arouses particular dread (cancer).